zodiark23/ComputeTime/README.md

 #### Future Features

-	*Compute and Overtime Base on the given work schedule.
+	Compute and Overtime Base on the given work schedule.
 	Add a function that computes basic pay per day.
 		- will compute deductions on late.
 		- will compute additional rate for Overtime.*

-> Thanks google.
+> Thanks google for all the help.